-Standard articles (6000–8000 words, including references) comprise the main component of the journal and represent original studies that offer interesting and new insights into any field of geography, broadly defined.
-Standard articles can have an empirical or theoretical emphasis.
+- Standard articles (6000–8000 words, excluding references, double-anonymized review) represent original studies that offer interesting and new insights into any field of geography.
+Standard articles can have an empirical and/or theoretical emphasis.
 The abstract should not exceed 150 words.
-The abstract must be written in English.
-All standard articles follow a double-blind peer-review process.
+The abstract must be written in English and the language of the article.

-- Book review (1500 words): detailed review of and critical engagement with a specific book, that promises to be of significant interest to the discipline.
-Book reviews can be written on newly published books as well as on re-published "classics" in geography.
+- Book Review Essays (1500 words): Detailed and critical engagement with one specific and newly published book that promises to be of significant interest to the discipline.

 - Book Review Symposia (2500–3000 words): Detailed and critical engagement with several books, presenting a common thematic focus.

 - Book Review Forum: Edited, multi-authored collection of detailed and critical engagements with one specific and newly published book.